-Forest Map of the State is enclosed as Map-1.
 The State has six forest types as per Champion & Seth Classification system (1968) which belongs to two forest type groups, viz.
 Tropical Semi Evergreen and Tropical Moist Deciduous Forests.
-The proposed transmission lines shall pass through following districts having forest cover of 80.93%.
+The proposed distribution lines shall pass through following districts having forest cover of 80.93%.
 The details of forest resources available in the project area are as follows: